polyphony-chat/sonata/README.md

 > [!TIP]
 >
-> sonata is a standalone polyproto homeserver, taking care of all the routes and behaviors defined in the polyproto-core specification.
+> sonata is a standalone polyproto home server, taking care of all the routes and behaviors defined in the polyproto-core specification.
 >
 > Symfonia is a polyproto-chat server, exclusively caring about the polyproto-chat extension and the routes and behaviors defined by *it*.